Opinion | Ticket-splitting is for fools

 In earlier eras, it could.
 But it can’t now.
 We have two ideologically distinct parties with radically different agendas.
 And in Congress, the opposition party doesn’t use the power they have to produce compromise.
 They use it to produce gridlock.

 Which, from their perspective, is perfectly rational.
 For instance, Republicans are deeply opposed to any expansion of government-provided health insurance.
-Democrats, on the other hand, very much want to expand government-provided health insurance, which is why Joe Biden has a plan to offer a public option that could insure tens of millions of people.
+Democrats, on the other hand, very much want to expand government-provided health insurance, which is why Biden has a plan to offer a public option that could insure tens of millions of people.

 So if Biden becomes president and Republicans control the Senate, are they going to engage in some productive, good-faith negotiations that produce a result somewhere in the middle?
 No, they will not.
 Republicans will use their power to kill any plan Biden brings to Congress, full stop.
 The result is simply inaction.
 Which, from the perspective of Republicans, is the best outcome given the options.

-You can hear similarly erroneous arguments made in defense of the filibuster, that if the majority party has to get minority support it will compromise, producing an outcome with broader public support.
+You can hear similarly erroneous arguments made in defense of the filibuster, that if the majority party has to get minority support, it will compromise, producing an outcome with broader public support.
 Which sounds good in theory but almost never happens in practice, not these days.

 While there have been a few bipartisan bills here and there in recent years, they happened because the two parties shared the same goal, not because they were forced by the filibuster to find common ground.
 Most often, the filibuster is nothing more than a tool the minority uses to prevent the majority from implementing its agenda.

 So let’s go back to those Maine voters who chose Biden but also voted for Collins.
 Were they hoping for some set of outcomes between the Democratic and Republican agendas, a little from column A and a little from column B?
-Say, some action on climate change, but also lower taxes?
+Say, some action on climate change but also lower taxes?

 Well they won’t get it.
 When it comes to the work of Congress, they’ll get none of what either Collins or Biden want.
 There will simply be no significant legislation at all.

 So the only real beneficiary of ticket-splitting is the party you didn’t choose for president, because it enables them to stop the president from passing his agenda.
-And I suppose it’s possible there were some ticket-splitters who saw that as their goal: They wanted to get rid of Trump, but didn’t want to see Democrats accomplish anything.
+And I suppose it’s possible there were some ticket-splitters who saw that as their goal: They wanted to get rid of Trump, but they didn’t want to see Democrats accomplish anything.

 But I’m guessing their numbers are small.
 In all likelihood, many more of the ticket-splitters thought they were voting for moderation and compromise.